James E Pepper Single Barrel Rye BWE Pick

 FINISH:

 – Lasting Power: Medium.
-There is some residual warmth that builds up throughout the course of the glass, and some minor aftertaste.
+I find a little remaining warmth at the back of the throat, and minor aftertaste.

 WORTH THE PRICE?